-The Australian Government Department of Agriculture has import conditions in place for goods arriving from countries where brown marmorated stink bug is present.
+The Australian Government Department of Agriculture, Water and the Environment has import conditions in place for goods arriving from countries where brown marmorated stink bug is present.

 - Watch a video on brown marmorated stink bug from the New South Wales Department of Primary Industries.